- Home

 Animal Services offers a wide array of volunteer opportunities.
 Visit Animal Services Volunteer Page to fill out an application.

-- Special Events—BAS takes animals to special events such as adoption fairs, the Carousel Festival, Christmas parades, etc., and can use extra hands and helpers.
-The Volunteer & Outreach Coordinator and/or the Animal Shelter Manager shall schedule at least one special event
+• Special Events - BAS takes animals to special events such as adoption fairs, the Carousel Festival, Christmas parades, etc., and can use extra hands and helpers.

 1331 Overbrook Road